The most recent Abraham Garner (that I know of) - my Great Uncle. A man with many addresses, careers, and maybe mysteries.

 but three weeks from Poland and eastern Europe, where they had been laid.
 But they were cheaper!

-I lose track of him from 1924 to 1939 when now retired, In September 1939 he is at 202, Brigstock Road, Croydon,
+I lose track of Abraham John from 1924 to 1939, when, now retired, in September 1939, he is at

-Head Abraham J Garner May 14 1866 Traveller (Retired) Paper Trade
+Head Abraham J Garner, May 14, 1866, Traveller (Retired) Paper Trade

-Wife Mary A E Garner July 27 1868 MarrUnpaid Domestic Duties
+Wife Mary A E Garner July 27 1868 Married Unpaid Domestic Duties

 No comments: